veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

 title:  "Optimizing PHP performance by using fully-qualified function calls"
 category: general
 tags: php performance
 summary: "Today, a little conversation on Twitter escalated rather quickly.
-Apperently PHP runs function calls differently depending on namespaced or non namespaced context.
+Apparently PHP runs function calls differently depending on namespaced or non namespaced context.
 When calling functions in a namespaced context, additional actions are triggered in PHP which result in slower execution.
 In this article, I'll explain what happens and how you can speed up your application."
 image: 20161221/speed.jpg
 thumb: 20161221/thumb-speed.jpg
 ---